How to Reduce Your Company Tax Liability

 A sole proprietorship is the most common business entity, and as the name implies, it involves only one business owner.
-For example, if you own and operate any type of business on your own, you're considered a sole proprietor.
-Sole proprietors include freelance writers, plumbers, hair stylists, and others like that.
-You can reap all the profits of the business as a sole proprietor, but you also incur all the expenses.
-As a sole proprietor, you must file a Schedule C tax form to the government.
+For example, if you own and operate any type of business on your own, you're considered a sole proprietor, and there’s no legal separation between you and your business

 C Corporation or S Corporation: Which Is the Best One?

 Corporations typically come in two different forms, either a C corporation or an S corporation.
 According to SBA.gov, the IRS defines an S corporation as "a unique entity, separate and apart from those who own it."
 In order to create an S corporation, you need to register the business in the state where the business is headquartered.